adityapatil343/RhythmRush-OnSite_Game/README.md

 Rhythm Rush is a browser-based rhythm game inspired by *Piano Tiles*.
 Tap the falling tiles as they reach the bottom line to score points.
 Built with HTML5 Canvas and JavaScript, it works smoothly on both desktop and mobile.

-## Live Demo 🌐🟢
+## Check it Out 🌐🟢

-Try the game in your browser: Rhythm Rush on GitHub Pages.
-(No installation required – just open the link and start playing.)
+Play the game right in your browser (no install needed):

     https://adityapatil343.github.io/RhythmRush/